 It has better retail support.
 Let's say something goes horribly wrong with your iPhone, and you need to get it serviced.
 Or perhaps you want a screen protector installed on it, and you'd rather have it handled by a professional, who will slap that film on with nary a bubble or speck of dust.
 Whatever your issue is, it's nice to have a place to go — and what better place for iPhone users than the Apple Store.
 Yes, Covid restrictions can make this difficult, but at least you have the option.

 Owners of Android phones don't necessarily enjoy that luxury.
 If you need a new battery or a screen replacement and you didn't purchase a protection plan from the retailer you bought it from, you'll probably have to ship it back to the manufacturer.
 That's quite a time-consuming hassle, given how much we all depend on our phones day in and day out.
 Some reputable repair shops like uBreakiFix help bridge the gap a bit, like for Pixel phones.

 iPhone vs Android: Why Android is better

 There are phones at every price.
 The vast majority of the world's smartphones run Android, and because so many companies build Android handsets, they're available at every price range.
-There are cheap phones under the three-digit mark like the new Pixel 4a, as well as some of the best small phones and best big phones, and phablets and foldables far exceeding $1,000.
+There are cheap phones under the $500 mark like the Pixel 5a, as well as some of the best small phones and best big phones, and phablets and foldables far exceeding $1,000.
 No matter how much you can spend, chances are you can find an Android device that fits your budget or offers exclusive features.